juzheng87/Irisas/testData/README.md

 ````
 plink --merge-list listForMerge --out orf
 ````
-You will get integrating effect file in PLINK format.
+You will get a integrating file in PLINK format.